 Even its present-day ayurvedic healers use this acclaimed Indian black salt as it possesses diverse therapeutic properties.

 Some of the healing properties of Kala namak are:

 - prevent cholesterol accumulation and aid weight loss,

-The raw material for producing kala namak is obtained originally from natural halite from mines in Northern India and Pakistan in specific locations of the Himalayas salt ranges, or salt harvested from the North Indian salt lakes of Sambhar or Didwana.
+The raw material for producing Kala namak is obtained originally from natural halite from mines in Northern India and Pakistan in specific locations of the Himalayas salt ranges, or salt harvested from the North Indian salt lakes of Sambhar or Didwana.

 The firing requires the raw salts placed in a kiln or furnace for 24 hours and sealed in a jar of ceramic with charcoal, small quantities of amla, harad seeds, bahera, babul bark, or natron.
-The fired salt melts, a chemical reaction occurs, and then the salt cooled, stored and aged before the trade.
+The fired salt melts, a chemical reaction occurs, and then the salt cooled, stored, and aged before the trade.
 Kala namak is prepared in this manner in northern India with production concentrated in Hisar district, Haryana.
-The salt crystals are blackish-purple in colour, but after grinding it turns into a light pink powder.
-The production of kala namak from natural salts with the required compounds is commonly manufactured synthetically.
+The salt crystals are blackish-purple in color, but after grinding it turns into a light pink powder.
+The production of Kala namak from natural salts with the required compounds is commonly manufactured synthetically.

 Cooking with Black salt

-Some vegans appreciate kala namak in dishes that mimic the taste of eggs.
+Some vegans appreciate Kala namak in dishes that mimic the taste of eggs.
 It is used, for example, to season tofu or avocado to mimic an egg salad.

 Kala namak is considered a cooling spice in Ayurveda and is used as a laxative and digestive aid.
 It is considered to relieve flatulence and heartburn.
-It is used in Jammu North India to cure goitres.
+It is used in Jammu North India to cure goiters.
 This salt is also used to treat hysteria and for making kinds of toothpaste by combining it with other mineral and plant ingredients.